Mexico–Ukraine relations

-Mexico–Ukraine relations are the bilateral relations between Mexico and Ukraine.
-Both nations are members of the United Nations.
+The nations of Mexico and Ukraine established diplomatic relations in 1992.
+Both nations are members of the United Nations and the World Trade Organization.

 History

-The first Ukrainians to arrive to Mexico came from the Austro-Hungarian Empire and settled in the Mexican State of Campeche.
+The first Ukrainians to arrive to Mexico came primarily from the then Austro-Hungarian Empire and settled in the Mexican State of Campeche.
 On 25 December 1991, Mexico recognized Ukraine as an independent nation after the dissolution of the Soviet Union.
 On 12 January 1992, Mexico officially established diplomatic relations with Ukraine.

 In 1997, Ukrainian president Leonid Kuchma paid an official visit to Mexico, which helped increase bilateral relations between the two nations.
 In January 1999, Ukraine opened its embassy in Mexico City while Mexico opened an honorary consulate in Kyiv in 2000 while maintaining official relations with Ukraine from its embassy in Warsaw, Poland.
 In June 2005, Mexican president Vicente Fox paid an official state visit to the country and attended the opening of the Mexican embassy in Kyiv along with Ukrainian President Viktor Yushchenko.
 In February 2008, the Congress of Mexico recognized that The Holodomor was an act of genocide and criminal act committed against the Ukrainian people by the Soviet Union.

-In 2014, during the Crimean crisis between Ukraine and Russia; Mexico called for both sides seek dialogue and a peaceful resolution to the matter.
+In 2014, during the annexation of Crimea by the Russian Federation, Mexico called for both sides seek dialogue and a peaceful resolution to the matter.
 The Mexican government also supported the request of the United Nations for the international community to "respect the unity and territorial integrity of Ukraine" and Mexico voted in favor of UN Resolution 68/262 recognizing Crimea as part of Ukraine.
-In January 2017, both nations celebrated 25 years of diplomatic relations.

-During the 2022 Russian invasion of Ukraine, Mexico condemned Russia's action and requested the respect for Ukraine's territorial integrity.
-Mexico also condemned Russia's action at the United Nations Security Council as a non-Permanent Member.
+During the Russian invasion of Ukraine, Mexico condemned Russia's action and requested the respect for Ukraine's territorial integrity.
+Mexico also condemned Russia's action at the United Nations Security Council as a non-permanent member.
+As a result of the war, over 70 thousand Ukrainians fled to Mexico and most traveled to the U.S. border where they waited to seek asylum and enter the United States.
+A few Ukrainians have decided to remain in Mexico, with 200 Ukrainians requesting asylum in Mexico that same year.